haukurk/flask-restapi-recipe/README.md

 The recipe includes the following features:
 * A naive method of API versioning.
 * Ability to switch between a development and Default application config, by using environmental variables.
+* Simple test cases in a form of unit tests.
 * Authentication component which you can decorate API methods with.
     * Manage.py, manages keys and allowed IPs (where 0.0.0.0 is considered all IPs).
     * The decorator *@require_app_key*, from *restapi.components.auth.decorators* then only allows keys generated with manage.py